 My first thought when I looked underwater, was: SHIT, bad visibility!
 In late summer, plankton is blooming.
 That’s why the sharks are here.
 So I had to get close to these giants to get a better view through the thick clouds of plankton.
 Easier said than done of course, but sometimes it’s good to have a crazy plan!
 The technique is to get in line with a shark and follow its fin above the water surface.
 You let the shark come closer by itself, and dive once it does.
 Often, you could only notice the sharks once they got really close.
 And what a kick it is when they appear out of the blue!
 Gigantic and friendly, which was a new combination for me as a wildlife photographer!
 Basking sharks even let you follow them if you can fight the tide and current.

-My big big thanks goes out to the great people of the Basking Shark team in Scotland.
-It was a great pleasure to meet motivated people, and to swim with them, in between the sharks!
-So many many thanks Eszter, Kate, Luke, Shane and Cam!!
+It was great fun to swim with these wonderful animals, a project that had been on my bucket list for 20 years.
+My big thanks goes out to the great people of the Basking Shark team in Scotland.
+It was a great pleasure to meet such motivated people and swim with them amongst the sharks!
+So many thanks to you Eszter, Kate, Luke, Shane and Cam!
 See you next year, aye!